Chandrika1302/Rent-Management-System/README.md

 ## Some remarks
 1. API specs are located in api/api-specs.xlsx
-2. All methods are Post
-3. The API is *not* Restful.

 ## API entities
 1. user: The logged in user or owner of the PG